Knowledge of Student Handbook

 - Clinic II.

-There are also specific maximum hours that can be applied to the degree from some of these activities, as described in Chapter 3, part W (journals), X (externships), Y (extramural advocacy), and Z (study abroad).
+There are also specific maximum hours that can be applied to the degree from some of these activities, as described in Chapter 4, Part Y. (journals) Chapter 4, Part Z. (externships), Chapter 4, Part AA. (extramural advocacy), and Chapter 4, Part BB. (study abroad).

 The American Bar Association (ABA) restricts number of credits which can be taken online or through distance education.
 No more than 15 credit hours may be taken through online or distance education.
 Consult the Assistant Dean for Student Services for details.

 All students who began their work toward the JD at the Law School may earn no more than 30 credit hours towards the JD degree outside the Law School.
 This includes credit hours from foreign institutions, other ABA-approved law schools as a visiting student, and graduate-level courses taken outside the Law School.
 Transfer students (those who began their work toward the JD at another institution) must complete at least 30 of their last 36 credit hours at the University of Louisville, and all students must complete at least half of their 90 credit hours at the University of Louisville.
 No credit will be given toward a J.D. degree for coursework completed prior to matriculating to law school.

 Attainment of a cumulative grade point average of at least C (2.0) in all graded courses taken, exclusive of courses transferred from other law schools, or taken in non-law graduate courses, is required for graduation.
 No grades from courses taken outside the law school will be counted toward a student’s law school grade point average or law school graduation honors.

 All students must pass or satisfactorily complete the following:

 - All required courses in the basic full-time curriculum (Lawyering Skills I and II, Civil Procedure, Contracts I and II, Criminal Law, Property1, Torts I and II; Professional Responsibility; and Constitutional Law I and II)2;